Imagine a world without contraception; no pill, no condoms, no emergency contraception. What does your life look like?

 Emergency contraception wasn’t licensed in the UK until 1984.
 Chemists had been working on it since the ‘70s, but early pills were very high in oestrogen and came with potentially harmful side effects.
 After years of research, the morning after pill has been much-improved by lower doses of hormones and improved tolerability.
 In 2001, emergency contraception became available to buy over the counter in UK pharmacies.

-Clinical trials have shown ellaOne to be the most effective morning after pill after a woman has had unprotected sex and when she is at the highest risk of pregnancy.
+Clinical trials have shown that no other morning after pill is more effective than ellaOne after a woman has had unprotected sex and when she is at the highest risk of pregnancy.

 Access to reliable contraception changed everything, but there is still work to do.
 As Maggie Andrews reminds us, over 200 million women across the world still do not have access to the pill or other means of birth control.